-Each submission must follow the Springer publication format available on the website of Studies in Computational Intelligence Series in the Authors and Editors instructions entry.
+Each submission must follow the Springer publication format available on the website of Springer Nature for conference proceedings.

-All contributions should be submitted electronically online via EasyChair.
+All contributions should be submitted electronically online via Microsoft CMT.

-Once you're logged, select the option "New Submission" and enter the authors' information.
+Once you're logged, click on "Create new submission" and enter the submission's information.

 Enter the abstract of your contribution.
-In case you are submitting an Extended Abstract, the EasyChair field "abstract" should not be used for writing the entire Extended Abstract.
+In case you are submitting an Extended Abstract, the "abstract field" should not be used for writing the entire Extended Abstract.